cantoute/loopback-component-visualizer/README.md

 ### Introduction

 Visualizing a model is sometimes a difficult task.
-Its becomes more worse when the data model gets larger, trying to understand how models relate to eachother.
+When the data model gets larger, it becomes even more difficult to understand how models relate to each other.

-loopback-component-visualizer helps you in creating a model diagram with the relation for you loopback application.
+loopback-component-visualizer helps you in creating a model diagram with a representation of all the properties, methods and relationships of your models for your loopback application.

 ### Table of contents
 * Installation